st4rburn/st4rburn/README.md

 # Hello!

-I'm Memphis Marshall, a student studying computer science at Edith Cowan University.
-I also like security and enjoy CTFs and pentesting, plus researching and experimenting with new exploits.
-I also write a lot of open-source code because I rely a lot on other projects and want to allow others to do the same.
-I believe it's an important for programming to be accessible to all.
-My main languages are Rust, Python, JavaScript (node.js), and C++, but I like to experiment and occasionally use a lot more.
+I'm Memphis Marshall, a SOC analyst at [Seamless Intelligence](https://seamlessintelligence.com.au/) in Perth, Western Australia and graduate from [Edith Cowan University](https://www.ecu.edu.au/).
+I have a strong interest for cybersecurity and software development, I enjoy CTFs and HackTheBox in my spare time, plus researching and experimenting with new exploits.
+I'm a big supporter of open source, though I don't often get time to contribute back to the projects I use, but most code I write for fun is available for others to use.
+I believe software and cybersecurity should be accessible to all and enjoy the opportunity to educate and learn from others in the field.
+If if you have any questions or comments on what I do, feel free to contact me.

 # Projects
 ## LunaJuice